bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

  If you have any issues onboarding to Sysdig, contact the Platform Services team on the applicable [Rocket.Chat channel](https://chat.developer.gov.bc.ca/channel/devops-sysdig)

+ If you need to store a large amount of unstructured data, consider using the [S3 Object Storage Service](https://github.com/BCDevOps/OpenShift4-Migration/issues/59) provided by Enterprise Hosting.

+Once the quota increase request is approved, the specified namespaces are upgraded to the next quota size.

 ---
 ## Related pages